 Simba needed reconstruction surgery by an ophthalmologist.
 The surgery involved removing pieces of gum tissues and attaching them to the eyelid.
 Why gums?
 Simply, they don’t grow hair.

-It was, but totally worth it.
+The surgery was expensive, but necessary for him to have a healthy life.
 Through a GoFundMe and bake sale, I raised enough money for his entire surgery.

 It was not this exact one, but very similar.
 I’d take it off in short stints when I would lay with him, and he really enjoyed that.